 The NPAC SMS waits for the cancellation acknowledgment from the new service provider SOA.
 No reply is received after a tunable period.

-NPAC SMS issues, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionCancellationAcknowledgeRequest or subscriptionVersionRangeCancellationAcknowledgeRequest M-EVENT-REPORT to the unresponsive new service provider SOA.
+NPAC SMS issues a subscriptionVersionRangeCancellationAcknowledgeRequest M-EVENT-REPORT to the unresponsive new service provider SOA.
 For the XML interface, VCAN – SvCancelAckNotification.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
 For the XML interface, NOTR – NotificationReply.